new1943/grpc-nacos-spring-cloud-starter/README.md

 Javaassist and CGLIB not support final class.
 JDK Proxy support interface only.
-I want client support @GrpcClient inject .support direct connect or broadcast call type with spring cloud discovery.
+I want @GrpcClient inject and provider different call type, direct or broadcast.
+But currently only automatic inject and robin call available. if your have any idea, please contact me.
-Currently only automatic injection is available